AkkarinForest/Haskell-Workshop/intro-1/README.md

 Again, the last value is the type that the function will return, all the rest are the types of arguments.
 From this line in the docs, we can learn that this function needs two arguments:

 - an `Int` that will indicate how many times we want to replicate something
 - and some mystical type `a`.
 What is that?
 In type signatures lower case letters indicate that a value can have more than one type.
 In this case it could be anything: number, string, bool...
 Whatever you provide the function will replicate it and returs a list of that objects.
-Because the letter `a` is in both places `a -> [a]` this means that the returned list will have the same types as the provided values.
+Because the letter `a` is in both places `a -> [a]` this means that the returned list will have the same types as the provided argument.
 Try to guess the result of the following, which one will return an error?
 Check your answers in the GHCi:

 ```haskell
 Prelude> replicate 3 "hi"